Economy of New Zealand: Regional economies

-In March 2022, Statistics New Zealand published details of the break-down of gross domestic product in the regions of New Zealand for the year ended March 2021:
+In March 2025, Statistics New Zealand published details of the break-down of gross domestic product in the regions of New Zealand for the year ended March 2024:

 Unemployment

-Prior to the economic shock created by Britain's decision to join the EEC in 1973, which removed the UK as New Zealand's primary market for exports, unemployment in New Zealand was very low.
+Prior to the economic shock created by Britain's decision to join the European Economic Community (EEC) in 1973, which removed the UK as New Zealand's primary market for exports, unemployment in New Zealand was very low.
 A recession and a collapse in wool prices in 1966 led to unemployment rising by 131%, but still represented only a 0.7% percentage point increase in the unemployment rate.

 After 1973, unemployment became a persistent economic and social issue in New Zealand.
 Recessions from 1976 to 1978 and from 1982 to 1983 greatly increased unemployment again.
 Between 1985 and 2012 the unemployment rate averaged 6.29%.
 After the stock market crash of 1987, unemployment rose 170% reaching an all-time high of 11.20% in September 1991.
-The Asian financial crisis of 1997 sent unemployment upwards again, by 28%.
+The 1997 Asian financial crisis sent unemployment upwards again, by 28%.
 By 2007 it had dropped again and the rate stood at 3.5% (December 2007), its lowest level since the current method of surveying began in 1986.
 This gave the country the 5th-best ranking in the OECD (with an OECD average at the time of 5.5%).
 The low numbers correlated with a robust economy and a large backlog of job positions at all levels.
 Unemployment numbers are not always directly comparable between OECD nations, as members do not all keep labour market statistics in the same way.

 The percentage of the population employed has also increased in recent years, to 68.8% of all inhabitants, with full-time jobs increasing slightly, and part-time occupations decreasing in turn.
 The increase in the working population percentage is attributed to increasing wages and higher costs of living moving more people into employment.
 The low unemployment also had some disadvantages, with many companies unable to fill jobs.

-From December 2007, mainly as a result of the global financial crisis, unemployment numbers began to rise.
+Starting with the 2008 financial crisis, unemployment began to rise.
 This trend continued until September 2012, reaching a high of 6.7%.
-They began to recover after that point, sitting at 3.9% As of June 2019.
+It began to recover after that point, sitting at 3.9% As of June 2019.

+In late July 2025, Statistics New Zealand reported that the construction and manufacturing sectors had lost over 18,000 filled jobs in 2024.
+Youth unemployment for people aged 15 to 19 years rose by 10 percent as well.